UltimateByte/zip-updater/README.md

 ### Requirements ###
 - You need that package : unzip
-Should work for anything else similar to this :
--
 - Your zipfiles must have different names to be all managed correctly

 ### How to use ###